 Do my listings get a benefit in Best Match if I offer free postage or returns, or if I'm a Top Rated Seller?

 The level of services each listing offers to buyers, and the past performance history of sellers, including seller standing and bad buyer experience rates are considered in ranking.
+Also, in general, the lower your defect rate, the better your position in Best Match search results.
 However, no single factor will boost a listing to the top of search results.
 Make your listing complete, price competitively and offer great service to buyers to give your listing the best chance for visibility.

 Why does Best Match change all the time?